Kris Carr

 • Whole grain bread

-At the store: Save some money on your grains by shopping the bulk bins!
+Save some money on your grains by shopping the bulk bins!
 And you can help save the environment too by bringing your own reusable containers (I use mason jars).
-Quinoa and brown rice are staples in my fridge, but there’s a whole grain out there for everyone—gluten-free options included!
-As far as bread goes, Ezekial is number one on my vegan grocery list because it’s made with sprouted grains, which make it easier to digest than many other breads.
+Quinoa and brown rice are staples in my fridge, but there’s a whole grain out there for everyone — gluten-free options included!
+As far as bread goes, Ezekiel is number one on my plant-based shopping list because it’s made with sprouted grains, which make it easier to digest than many other breads.

-In your fridge: Whole grains can go in the pantry, but the fridge gives them an even longer shelf life!
+Whole grains can go in the pantry, but the fridge gives them a long shelf life!
 I like to put grains like brown rice, quinoa and buckwheat in wide-mouthed, quart-size mason jars because it allows me to identify them quickly.
 Most whole grain breads can go on the counter for a few days, but they’re less likely to develop mold in the fridge (especially if you live in a humid environment).

-In plant-based meals: I love serving my Save the Tuna Salad from Crazy Sexy Kitchen on toasted whole grain bread!
-And this Vegan Risotto with Asparagus and Lemon from my Test Kitchen features farro (or short grain brown rice for a gluten-free option).
+I love serving my Save the Tuna Salad from Crazy Sexy Kitchen on toasted whole grain bread!
+And this Vegan Risotto with Asparagus and Lemon features farro (or short grain brown rice for a gluten-free option).

 Vegan cooking wouldn’t be complete without some healthy oils (which also double as healthy fats):